 If someone wants to get a divorce in Tennessee, they have to prove to the court a reason why they should be granted a divorce.
+I’ll answer some of the most popular questions asked about Tennessee divorce laws and provide more details about the process.

 Tennessee Code Annotated 36-4-101 lists 15 options that, if proven, can allow you to become divorced.
 I will tell you, some of them are pretty out there and do not get brought up any more.
 Most people get divorced on the grounds of “inappropriate marital conduct,” because it is the catch-all reason for getting divorced (it can mean anything, including not taking out the trash one time), or “irreconcilable differences” which is the grounds used to divorce people when they come to an agreement prior to an actual trial.